 My mini quiche recipe below is a take on classic Southern Collard Greens.
 It has collard greens, ham and hot sauce with some cheddar cheese.

-For the collards, I went with a bag of pre-chopped greens like these from SuperFit.
+For the collards, I went with a bag of pre-chopped greens.
 They’re so convenient and ready to use.
 I’ve been using these kinds of bagged greens in all kinds of things lately.
-I’ve got a really cool twist on creamed spinach that uses bagged collard greens over here and a tasty pasta that uses bagged mustard greens here.
+I’ve got a tasty pasta that uses bagged mustard greens here.

 That’s all.
-Really easy.
-And sooo tasty.
+Really easy and so tasty.
 Enjoy!

 - 3 single crust pastry sheets (store-bought refrigerated pre-rolled pastry crusts or homemade)